New Algorithms for Discrete-Time Parameter Estimation: Stability and Convergence Analysis for Algorithm 1

 \subsection{Stability and Parameter Convergence}

 We now return to the main algorithm in \eqref{eq:3}, \eqref{eq:1} and \eqref{eq:2}.
-Note that in Section \ref{sec:boundedness-omega_k} and Section \ref{sec:boundedness-gamma_k} we have shown that both $\Omega_k$ and $\Gamma_k$ are bounded under different excitation conditions.
+Note that in Section \ref{sec:boundedness-omega_k} and Section \ref{sec:boundedness-gamma_k} we have shown that both $\Omega_k$ and $\Gamma_k$ are bounded under persistent excitation.
 In this section we consider the boundedness of $\theta_k$ as well as its convergence.

 We first introduce an intermediate variable in the evolution of $\Gamma_k$ in \eqref{eq:2} in the form of a matrix $\bar{\Gamma}_k$,

 and consider a Lyapunov function candidate

 Under conditions of excitation, $V_k$ will be shown to be a Lyapunov function and converge to a compact set that scales with $\Delta^*$.